 Q&A with George Banda

+George Banda: My parents took us kids to see the “The Cisco Kid” movie star Duncan Reynaldo at state fair park in Milwaukee.
+We got to meet him, and he was very friendly.
+It really surprised me, and even my parents, when he spoke Spanish to us.
+He bent down and shook my hand, which was awesome.
 My grandfather, my father’s father, was bigger than life.
 He was tall and very strong, and seemed to know how to do everything, fix anything.
 My father did those things too, but my grandfather told stories of the Mexican Revolution, General Pancho Villa, and coming to the United States as legal immigrants to seek a better life.
 His young life in Mexico always seemed like an adventure to me.

 George Banda: I would say, take your education seriously because time is priceless.
 Do not waste it.
 As a student I did only as much school work as I needed to pass to the next grade.
 To me, school was seeing my friends, having a good time goofing around, and making out with the girls.
 My parents both worked and struggled to make ends meet.
 They had eight mouths to feed and shelter.
 Their was little encouragement to go on to higher education.
 In the sixties in Milwaukee, good paying jobs were plentiful.
 No need to plan ahead.
 A factory job was in my future.
 So as a naïve young man in my teens, I felt I had all the time in the world.
 So I felt there will be plenty of time to settle down, and I should go out and have fun.

 George Banda: Before my tour in Vietnam, faith was very important to me and it guided my behavior.
 After Vietnam, not so much.
 I was raised as a Catholic, past down from generation to generation.
 I attended a Catholic School from grades 3 to 8.
 I attended Catechism classes, attended church regularly, and was a strict believer following the Bible.
 God was real, all loving, and forgiving.
 Catholicism was the true Religion, and I believed I would be rewarded with entry into Heaven for Eternity.

 Then combat in Vietnam shocked me into a world were all I had believed in was turned upside down.
 War, as I witnessed, it was void of morality, compassion, and forgiveness.
 It was kiII or be kiIIed, torture, vioIent actions without fear of consequences.
 Young men turned into natural born kiIIers before my eyes.
 Juxtapose those actions with the Company Chaplin blessing us, saying Mass out in the field, giving us the Holy Eucharist just before we were sent out to kiII as many of the enemy as we could.
 I was in religious turmoil.